This post may contain affiliate links. For more information, read my disclosure policy.

 - Preheat oven to 375°F.

 - Unroll Crescent Rolls onto a large sheet of parchment paper that will fit on a cookie sheet.
-Press the seams together and roll using a rolling pin so that the rectangle of Crescent Rolls is about 1” longer than it was when you unrolled them.
+Press the seams together.

 - Using a knife, cut strips 1” apart up and down both sides of the Crescent Roll rectangle, leaving about 3” of untouched space in the center for the filling.
 Place the pie filling up and down the center where there are no cuts.
 Wrap each slice up and over the filling, overlapping as necessary.
 Pinch the ends shut using the tines of a fork.

-- Brush the outside of the Crescent Roll with heavy whipping cream and sprinkle with granulated sugar.
+- Brush the outside of the Crescent Roll with beaten egg and sprinkle with granulated sugar.
 Place parchment sheet with the strudel on a cookie sheet.

-- Bake for 15-16 minutes until golden brown.
+- Bake for 15-20 minutes or until golden brown and cooked through.
 Cool completely before glazing.